 By sharing your project schedule, team members will clearly understand their responsibilities for the project and have an avenue to give insights on their pieces of the plan.
 Start by sending the project schedule to everyone involved and asking for specific feedback (questions, concerns, or ideas).

 Stay organized by offering a central location to deliver all responses and giving a firm deadline to promote timely action from team members.
 Once you’ve collected all the feedback, create an updated version of the project schedule and re-share it with all stakeholders.
-Additionally, make sure your project schedule is included in all of your important project planning documentation, like your project brief and executive summary.
+Additionally, make sure that key project planning documents, such as your project brief and executive summary, incorporate your project schedule.

 The only constant is change.
 That goes for your project plan as well.
 Once you’ve kicked off the project, make sure you’re checking your schedule consistently.
 Build out a change management plan, so you can adapt your schedule when unforeseen circumstances arise.

-Managing your project schedule and all project assets in a central location will help everyone have a single source of truth and ensure the most updated version of the project schedule is being used.
+By centrally managing your project schedule and all project assets, you can provide everyone with a single source of truth and guarantee the use of the most recent version of the project schedule.

 To save even more time planning projects, use a proven template and stop reinventing the wheel every time you press “Go” on a new project.

 If your current project is an annual event—say, a vendor expo—then it’s a no-brainer to get a solid project schedule in place now, so you can build off it for the next one.
-And what other projects do you work on that go through the same process each time?
+Do you work on other projects that repeat these steps?
 For example, your vendor expo might share comparable tasks with the virtual client luncheon you are hosting later this year.
 Having a project schedule template means you’ll be able to launch future projects faster and more efficiently.

 It's one thing to map out your project timeline—but it's another to visualize that work in real-time.
-You've put in all of this time and effort into creating a project schedule, but the final step is using a tool to share it with your team.
+Finally, use a tool to share your project schedule with your team after all your hard work.

 With project scheduling tools, you can map out your entire project schedule in a visual Gantt-chart like timelines, Kanban boards, or project calendars.
 Developing and managing your project schedule in a centralized system allows you to create each step and determine its duration with a project calendar, build tasks and subtasks, and assign them to the appropriate person.

-As you need to adjust your project plan, you can quickly make changes in your project management software, and all stakeholders will be notified.
+Your project management software allows you to quickly make adjustments to your project plan, promptly notifying all stakeholders.
 This gives your team clear visibility at all stages of the project workflow on what’s happening and when.
 Ultimately, this helps you connect project deliverables with associated initiatives and reduce potential bottlenecks by keeping your whole project life cycle in view.

 Project schedules keep you organized and on track—something every project manager (and their teams) can get behind.